lattalavijaysekhar/heymax_analytics/dbt/heymax_dbt/dbt_docs/README.md

 # dbt Documentation

-Use `dbt docs generate && dbt docs serve` to view model documentation and lineage.
+Use `dbt docs generate` to view model documentation and lineage.